Namchi day tour from Darjeeling

 You should ideally go through a Tour Operator in Darjeeling

 and take a large vehicle like Scorpio or Sumo because the larger vehicles can negotiate the mountain roads better and from Darjeeling the road to Namchi via Jorethang is bad in several parts.
 Small cars will have difficulties.
-Also mention the places you want to visit.
-Usually Temi Tea Garden and Buddha Park are not covered in the day trip unless you start early and pay extra.
+Also mention the places you want to visit within Namchi.

-From Darjeeling it takes about 2 and half hours to reach Namchi by road via Jorethang.
+From Darjeeling it takes about 2 and half hours to reach Namchi by road via Rangbhang Bridge and Jorethang.
 Cost can vary depending on tourist season.
 Check Fares from Darjeeling

-where you will get indicative fare for a round trip to Namchi from Darjeeling.
+where you will get indicative round trip fare from Darjeeling to Namchi along with fares to other places.

-Namchi is 90kms from NJP railway station and 96kms from Bagdogra airport.
-From NJP/Bagdogra it takes about 3 and half hours to reach Namchi.
+Namchi is 94kms from NJP railway station and 102kms from Bagdogra airport.
+From NJP/Bagdogra it takes about 4 hours to reach Namchi by car.
 Reserved taxis are available at all these places.
-The route is via Sevoke road, Teesta bazaar area, then onto NH10 and via Melli.
-Foreigners will require Restricted Area Permit (aka Inner Line Permit).
+The route is via Sevoke road, Teesta bazaar area, then onto NH10 and then via Melli.
+Foreigners will require Sikkim's Restricted Area Permit (i.e. Inner Line Permit) to visit Namchi.